syncthing/syncthing/protocol/PROTOCOL.md

 ### Read Only

-In read only mode a node does not synchronize the local repository to the cluster, but publishes changes to it's local repository contents as usual.
+In read only mode, a node does not synchronize the local repository to the cluster, but publishes changes to its local repository contents as usual.
 The local repository can be seen as a "master copy" that is never affected by the actions of other cluster nodes.